 For her journalism and literary criticism, she has received five Southern California Journalism Awards for her work as a foreign correspondent and three National Arts and Entertainment Journalism Awards for her literary criticism.
 She has also received several awards for creative writing, including the May Merrill Miller Award for Poetry, the Ruth Brill Award for short fiction, the Falling Leaves Award, the Robert Pinsky Global Fellowship and was a semifinalist for the Dzanc Books/ Guernica International Literary Award.

-Natasha Hakimi Zapata is the former Foreign Editor of the Webby Award-winning online journal Truthdig, and works as a journalist, university lecturer and literary translator.
-She holds a Creative Writing M.F.A. from Boston University and both a B.A. in Spanish and a B.A. in English with a creative writing concentration from the University of California, Los Angeles.
+Hakimi Zapata has been a lecturer at Boston University and is currently teaching at the University of Massachusetts, Boston.
+She is the former Foreign Editor of the Webby Award-winning site Truthdig, where she worked for a decade, and has also worked at Los Angeles Magazine and the renowned literary journal AGNI.
+The writer holds a Creative Writing M.F.A. from Boston University and both a B.A. in Spanish and a B.A. in English with a creative writing concentration from the University of California, Los Angeles.
 In college she received scholarships from the Bill and Melinda Gates Foundation, Hispanic Heritage Foundation, the Smithsonian Latino Center and the UCLA Alumni Association.